exelotl/nim-sunvox/README.md

 sunvox
 ======

-This repo contains Nim bindings for the SunVox shared library / DLL.
+This repo contains Nim bindings for the SunVox shared library / DLL - v1.9.5d

 [SunVox](https://www.warmplace.ru/soft/sunvox/) is a powerful freeware cross-platform modular synthesizer and sequencer.